swuecho/docs/daprdocs/content/en/operations/configuration/control-concurrency.md

 ### Setting app-max-concurrency in Kubernetes

-To set app-max-concurrency in Kubernetes, add the following annotation to your pod:
+To set app-max-concurrency in Kubernetes, add the `dapr.io/app-max-concurrency` annotation to your pod:

 ```yaml
 apiVersion: apps/v1